in

 Years ago, while skiing the chutes at Alpine Meadows in California, I found myself in a situation that could have ended much worse than it did.
 I was skiing by myself (first mistake), and to make matters worse, I was using my older skis, which hadn’t been tuned in ages.
 The edges were dull, and I had yet to sharpen them for the season.

-The conditions were icy, and as I began descending one of the steeper chutes, I hit a patch of hard-packed snow.
+The conditions were icy, and as I began descending one of the steeper chutes, I hit a patch of ice.
 Immediately, I lost control and went down on my side, sliding rapidly toward the edge of a cliff that dropped off by at least 30 feet.
 I tried desperately to dig my skis into the ice to slow my momentum, but my dull edges couldn’t get any grip.
 I was helpless.

 Luckily, I hit a cluster of exposed rocks—something you don’t often count as a blessing—that stopped me just in time.
 I was shaken but unhurt.
 That moment taught me a crucial lesson: keeping your gear in peak condition is about more than just comfort or speed; it’s about safety.
 A well-tuned pair of skis with sharp edges would have given me the control I needed to stop long before reaching the cliff’s edge.
 And had I been skiing with a partner, I would have had someone there to assist me if things had gone worse.